Feifei4403/networking-labs/README.md

 # networking-labs
-Basic to intermediate Cisco Packet Tracer labs covering routing, switching, IP addressing, VLANs, DHCP, and NAT.
+A collection of beginner to intermediate-level networking labs created using Cisco Packet Tracer.
+These labs cover core networking topics such as IP addressing, router and switch configuration, static routing, VLANs, DHCP, and NAT.